Agents' Room: Narrative Generation through Multi-step Collaboration: Introduction

 \section{Introduction}

 Creating long-form content requires meticulous research, advanced planning, an engaging writing style, and the ability to craft stories that captivate.
 J.K.
 Rowling is claimed to have had most of the Harry Potter story planned out before she started writing.
 She knew there would be seven books, which characters would be important and how they would develop, and which key plot twists would serve the overall story.
 In addition, she carried out substantial research to create the fictional universe which provides the backdrop of the story.
 Breaking down a story into distinct sections is typical for longer narratives, with most stories boiling down to a few shared elements like exposition, rising action, climax, falling action, and resolution \citep{freytag1896freytag,pavis1998dictionary}.
 Practical guides to writing successful screenplays \citep{cutting2016narrative,Hauge:2017} outline a similar structure, following the setup, the new situation, progress, complications and higher stakes, the final push, and the aftermath.
-Academic papers \citep{schimel:2012} follow a common format which can be distilled into title, abstract, introduction, main body, conclusions, and references, with well-known conventions about the contents of each section (e.g., the introduction should convey the essence of the author's argument or idea).
-Writing news articles \citep{ricketson:graham:2017} also involves standard subtasks like a research phase (gathering material), an outline phase (planning the key points in each section), and a writing phase.

 Large language models (LLMs) have demonstrated impressive writing capabilities \citep{yang-etal-2022-re3,fitria:2023,shao-etal-2024-assisting,bai2024longwriterunleashing10000word}, however, generating long-form content is still a challenge.
 Well-known problems include maintaining a consistent narrative, tone, or factual accuracy over extended stretches of text \citep{chakrabarty:ea:2024b,WANG2023126792,alabdulkarim-etal-2021-automatic,balepur-etal-2023-expository,yamshchikov-tikhonov-2023-wrong}, and showcasing a unique voice or humor that makes writing truly memorable.
 Despite displaying flashes of creativity, they often replicate patterns found in their training data, which hinders the generation of original concepts, plotlines, or phrasing.
 Added problems include the lack of datasets or benchmarks for long-form writing \citep{bai2024longwriterunleashing10000word} and standardized evaluation criteria for assessing creative writing either by humans or machines \citep{chhun-etal-2022-human,chhun2024languagemodelsenjoystories,chakrabarty:ea:2024a}.